-KUC will prepare and submit annual reports of CAP activities and monitoring.
-All groundwater monitoring information collected as part of the CAP effort will be included in the Smelter second half semi-annual groundwater monitoring report.
-Reporting will be submitted no later than February 15 as outlined in the Groundwater discharge permit.
+KUC will include reporting of CAP activities and monitoring.
+All groundwater monitoring information collected as part of the CAP effort will be included in the semi-annual Smelter reports.

-If any water sample from a Compliance Well exceeds the >5.5 pH criterion, KUC will notify DWQ in writing of a probable out-of-compliance status within 10 working days of receiving official laboratory analytical results.
+If any water sample from a Compliance Well falls below the >5.5 pH criterion, KUC will notify DWQ in writing of a probable out-of-compliance status within 10 working days of receiving official laboratory analytical results.
 Informal verbal notification will be provided as soon as practical after KUC becomes aware of the results.
 KUC will have the opportunity to resample the well within 5 working days of making written notification to DWQ.
-If the resulting verifies an out-of-compliance situation, KUC will investigate the cause of the condition and provide such results and a proposal for any necessary additional response actions needed under this CAP to DWQ within 30 days of receipt of the results
+If the resampling verifies an out-of-compliance situation, KUC will investigate the cause of the condition and provide such results and a proposal for any necessary additional response actions needed under this CAP to DWQ within 30 days of receipt of the resample results